knights-analytics/hugot/README.md

     // Let's download an onnx sentiment test classification model in the current directory
     // note: if you compile your library with build flag NODOWNLOAD, this will exclude the downloader.
-    // Useful in case you just want the core engine (because you already have the models) and want to
+    // Useful in case you just want the core engine (because you already have the models) modelPath, err := hugot.DownloadModel("KnightsAnalytics/distilbert-base-uncased-finetuned-sst-2-english", "./models/", hugot.NewDownloadOptions())
-    // drop the dependency on huggingfaceModelDownloader.
-    modelPath, err := hugot.DownloadModel("KnightsAnalytics/distilbert-base-uncased-finetuned-sst-2-english", "./models/", hugot.NewDownloadOptions())
     check(err)